natasha-m-oliveira/api-rentx/README.md

   * When returning, the total rent must be calculated.
   * If the return time is longer than the expected delivery time, a fine shall be charged for the days of delay.
   * If there is a fine, it must be added to the total rent.
+  * The user must be authenticated in the application.
 ___

 ## Technology